-What is your favourite piece of work that you
+What is your favourite piece of work that you have made?

 My wall at the City of Colours event in Birmingham the other year stands out in my mind, as it was the first time I went big with an abstract idea.
 I was known for stencil work before then, so I was pretty nervous ditching the old style and trying something new on such a big scale - and in front of an audience.
 Fortunately it was well received and I've been painting in this style ever since.

 Do you have any advice for artists starting out?

 Don't follow the crowd - you'll get lost in it.
 Just be confident to do your own thing and always paint for yourself, not the audience.

 Where can people see your work?
 Do you have a website?